 In a news story that came out a few weeks ago, KSL.com’s Brooke Walker reported on a vending machine at the Discovery Gateway Museum in Salt Lake City, Utah.
-This vending machine is special, among other special vending machines we have talked about in the past, because all of the items inside of it are free, but once customers try to input their snack selection, the machine “yells” at them, telling them that their choices are unhealthy and should stay away from those unhealthy types of foods.
+This vending machine is special, among other special vending machines we have talked about in the past, because all of the items inside of it are free, but once customers try to input their snack selection, the machine “yells” at them, telling them that their choices are unhealthy and should stay away from those unhealthy types of foods, and should instead more quality vending products.
 Emily Refermat from VendingMarketWatch.com writes, “Where’s the research correlating the rate of obesity to how often someone indulges in a snack from a vending machine?”
 Kathy Lovitt of Carts Blanche LLC also comments on this story, writing, “Since when did a vending machine make you obese?”
 I also spoke with a vendor, and his opinion followed in the same vein as Refermat and Lovitt; he said that the vending machine is more of a scare tactic as opposed to a means of helping people make wise decisions.
 “It teaches kids that vending machines are evil,” he said.
+In fact, high quality vending machine products can be healthy, and they are readily available.

 This machine does not have support from people within the vending industry because it makes vending machines the scapegoat for obesity in the United States.
+Vending machine operators are aware of quality vending practices, and that customers can make their own choice for healthy or unhealthy snacks.
 There are many organizations in the US fighting against obesity and obesity-related diseases, but there is no consensus on what causes obesity, contrary to popular belief.
 The popular belief is the thermodynamic model, in which calories go into the body and used as fuel.
 If one consumes more fuel than one needs, that excess is stored as fat cells.
 However, this does not account for anomalies in poor countries and communities.
 For example, according to Gary Taubes, an investigative journalist and author of Why We Get Fat, in a 1971 survey in Czechoslovakia revealed that “10 percent of the men were obese and a third of the women.”
 The country at the time was very poor, and people did not have very much to eat.
 This type of obesity is referred to as a “form of malnutrition.”
 Taubes contends that obesity is caused by what we eat, not how much we eat.
 This is an important point because the vending machine in the museum does not teach children this point.
 It simply yells at them, tells them to make better choices, and leaves them to be afraid of vending machines.
 It is an ineffective scare tactic.
+Quality vending machines do a service for those who are hungry and in a pinch.

 David Berreby, a science writer and author of the book Us and Them: The Science of Identity, in an article featured on Aeon Magazine, agrees with Taubes in the idea that the calories-in/calories-out model is not defensible, as in it is no longer a legitimate argument because the evidence behind it is not there or invalid: